Sir William Augustus Congreve, 3rd Baronet: Emigration and colonial life

 In 1847, Congreve emigrated to New Zealand, later moving to Australia.
 He resided at Frankville, 70 Botany Street, Surry Hills.

 Death and extinction of the title

 Sir William Augustus Congreve died in Surry Hills, Sydney, on 9 December 1887.
 His obituary in the Newcastle Morning Herald and Miners' Advocate revealed the connection between his two identities.
 With his death, the Congreve baronetcy of Walton became extinct.

 Family

 William Augustus had two younger siblings: Isabella Maria Louisa Christina Congreve (1826–1907) and William Frederick Congreve (1827 or 1828–c.
 1860).
 He also had a stepbrother, Charles Henry McEvoy (1815–1837), his mother's son from her first marriage.

-His father had fathered at least two illegitimate sons prior to marriage.
+His father had fathered at least two illegitimate sons before marriage.
 One of these, Harry Congreve (born 1811), was the son of Elizabeth Capron.

 His mother, Isabella, died in Brighton on 5 November 1872, aged 72.